dmoa/Spruce/readme.md

 Spruce is a program that lets you generate simple and concise presentations, as all presentations should be.

+## Attention: The terminal application is deprecated and will be replaced soon

 ## Installation

 You need the package manager [pip](https://pip.pypa.io/en/stable/) to install Spruce.